 The Indiana AGIT is generally calculated using federal taxable income from federal Form 1120 or a comparable return and making Indiana modifications as required by IC 6-3-1-3.5(b).
 If you have income from sources both within and outside Indiana, use the apportionment and allocation formula on IT-20 Schedule E to determine the AGI that's attributed to Indiana.
-The AGIT rate is 8.5 percent.
+The AGIT rate is 8 percent.
+(Note: Beginning on July 1, 2012, the corporate tax rate began decreasing by 0.5% each year.
+It will stop on July 1, 2015, when it will be 6.5%.)